Berg0162/Simcline-V2/docs/Setup_Legacy_Tacx_FEC.md

 //#define ENABLE_FTMS

 // ----------------------------------------------------------------------------------------
+// Uncomment to allow/enable the MITM transfer of Zwift Virtual Shifting (ZVS) data between
+// trainer and training App.
+ZVS is a proprietary Zwift BLE service used for virtual gear
+// shifting and trainer control instead of physically moving your chain across cogs.
+//		  NOTICE --> Requires a trainer with firmware that explicitly supports ZVS!
+//#define ENABLE_ZVS
+#if (defined(ENABLE_ZVS))
+// Uncomment to allow/enable the Legacy ZVS Service for your trainer
+//#define TRAINER_WITH_LEGACY_ZVS_SERVICE
+#endif

+// ----------------------------------------------------------------------------------------
 // Uncomment to allow/enable the MITM transfer of Cycling Speed and Cadence data from trainer
 // to training App directly.
 Useful when trainer allows direct pairing of builtin CSC sensor,
 //		  NOTICE --> NOT all (legacy) trainers support CSC!!!